Week: Soviet

 Rest day of six-day work week in blue.

 Days of each Gregorian month in both calendars are grouped vertically into seven-day weeks.

-In the Soviet Union between 1929 and 1940, most factory and enterprise workers, but not collective farm workers, used five and six day work weeks while the country as a whole continued to use the traditional seven day week.
+In the Soviet Union between 1929 and 1940, most factory and enterprise workers, but not collective farm workers, used five- and six-day work weeks while the country as a whole continued to use the traditional seven-day week.

 From 1929 to 1951, five national holidays were days of rest (22 January, 1–2 May, 7–8 November).
-From autumn 1929 to summer 1931, the remaining 360 days of the year were subdivided into 72 five day work weeks beginning on 1 January.
-Workers were assigned any one of the five days as their day off, even if their spouse or friends might be assigned a different day off.
-Peak use of the five day work week occurred on 1 October 1930 at 72% of industrial workers.
-From summer 1931 until 26 June 1940, each Gregorian month was subdivided into five six day work weeks, more-or-less, beginning with the first day of each month.
-The sixth day of each six day work week was a uniform day of rest.
-On 1 July 1935 74.2% of industrial workers were on non-continuous schedules, mostly six day work weeks, while 25.8% were still on continuous schedules, mostly five day work weeks.
-The Gregorian calendar with its irregular month lengths and the traditional seven day week were used in the Soviet Union during its entire existence, including 1929–1940; for example, in the masthead of Pravda, the official Communist newspaper, and in both Soviet calendars displayed here.
-The traditional names of the seven day week continued to be used, including "Resurrection" (Воскресенье) for Sunday and "Sabbath" (Суббота) for Saturday, despite the government's official atheism.
+From autumn 1929 to summer 1931, the remaining 360 days of the year were subdivided into 72 five-day work weeks beginning on 1 January.
+Workers were assigned one of the five days as their day off, even if their spouse or friends were assigned a different day off.
+Peak use of the five-day work week occurred on 1 October 1930 at 72% of industrial workers.
+From summer 1931 until 26 June 1940, each Gregorian month was subdivided into five six-day work weeks, more or less, beginning with the first day of each month.
+The sixth day of each work week was a uniform day of rest.
+On 1 July 1935 74.2% of industrial workers were on non-continuous schedules, mostly six-day work weeks, while 25.8% were still on continuous schedules, mostly five-day work weeks.
+The Gregorian calendar with its irregular month lengths and traditional seven-day week was used in the Soviet Union during its entire existence, including 1929–1940; for example, in the masthead of Pravda, the official Communist newspaper, and in both Soviet calendars displayed here.
+The traditional names of the seven-day week continued to be used, including "Resurrection" (Воскресенье) for Sunday and "Sabbath" (Суббота) for Saturday, despite the government's official atheism.